LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 that she's awake,

+that she loves hard,

 but she is nothing

-but naked in front of the world
+but naked in front

-that lusts over her,

-she likes the attention

-not given before.
+my well dressed up pain.

 &nbsp;